 The same applies to websites with coupons: if you want to promote a new meal or event, you can use their services as a one-off, but otherwise it is not the best option.
 Crowds of freeloaders, those who love eating and drinking “for zilch”, will show up, but you won’t see them a second time, while you’re stuck with the losses.

 How then is it possible to effectively promote your own cafe, restaurant or bar?
 The fastest way to get more clients is to use the Internet and social media.
-So first things to do is to figure out how to promote your restaurant on Instagram.
+So first things to do is to figure out.
 Nowadays, it’s hard to imagine someone’s profile on any of the social media without Friday photos from some kind of location.
 And they put geolocation marks and a whole bunch of hashtags, where the name of the location is likely to be.
 Encourage your visitors to publish these posts.
 Do draws for reviews about the location or the signature dish, arrange contests on the shares from your public profile, photo reports from events, etc. You need to have active profiles and groups on social media; we can’t do without them these days!
 Order search engine advertising to attract new customers.
 When you launch paid advertising on social media, be sure to consider geotargeting so you don’t wind up showing ads for your restaurant in Chicago to folks in New Jersey.
 Also, don’t forget to set an age limit for ad displays.
 For example, if you have a sushi bar, it is logical to limit the audience only to 18 to 35 adults and specify “sushi” etc. among their interests.

 “Smilies” by a culinary blogger or surprise reviewer can also be successful.
 Find such a person in your city and order a review from him.
 When people see how your location actually works, through their idol praising your concept or cuisine, they will definitely want to visit with you!
 Browse the culinary channels on YouTube or order an article on the restaurant review websites.